willrmull/BIOL-505-ATAC-seq/README.md

 # ATAC seq pipeline based off code from ENCODES atac-seq-pipeline

 # Scripts
-#-The scripts folder contains .sh files used for installing the conda environent for the project and converting the genome file to a tsv
+The scripts folder contains .sh files used for installing the conda environent for the project and converting the genome file to a tsv

 # src
-#-The src folder contains python files used in the workflow
+The src folder contains python files used in the workflow

 ## Steps
-#-Take in fasta or fastq file and convert it to a tsv using final_genome_builder.sh
-#-Configure the atac_input.json file to take in the desired sequence
-#-Run the atac.wdl file using atac_input.json as the input
+Take in fasta or fastq file and convert it to a tsv using final_genome_builder.sh Configure the atac_input.json file to take in the desired sequence Run the atac.wdl file using atac_input.json as the input

 ## Workflow